 DIFFERENT WAYS TO USE LEMONADE CONCENTRATE

 With this just one homemade lemonade concentrate you can make so many of your favorite drinks/mocktails or even cocktails.
 I love to make fruit drinks/mocktails using fresh seasonal fruits.
 Sharing some of the few variations of drinks/mocktails that we absolutely love.
 Be imaginative, little creative and stir up some amazing drinks this summer and enjoy with your loved ones.
 Do share a pic if you try this recipe.
 Would love to see your creations

-- Homemade lemonade concentrate may be frozen for upto 6 months.
-I make ice cubes out of this mixture and store these lemonade cubes into freezer safe ziploc plastic bags/containers.
+Homemade lemonade concentrate may be frozen for upto 6 months.
+I make ice cubes out of this mixture and store these lemonade cubes into freezer safe Ziploc bags/containers.
 Just throw in the cubes into a water and enjoy the freshest lemonade.